CodingBloon/EasyWarp/README.md

 # EasyWarp

 Easy Warp is a warp point management plugin for Minecraft.
 You can easily create a warp point.
-This plugin is ideal for any kind of server concepts but it is very useful for freebuild or citybuild server
+This plugin is ideal for any kind of server concepts but it is very useful for freebuild or citybuild server.
+You can set a spawn location where every player will be teleported when they join.

 # Commands and Permission
 /setwarp - creates a warp point - **"admin.setwarp"**